alhajee/ckan/doc/contributing/commit-messages.rst

 changelog(generally, any PR is good to mention), consider creating "changelog fragment".
-It's a file inside **changes** folder in the root of the repository, which will be used for generating changelog when preparing new CKAN release.
-This file must follow naming convention ``{issue number}.{change type}``, where **issue number** is a identified of issue or PR in the `CKAN issue tracker`_ and type is one of the following, depending on change type:
+It's a file inside **changes** folder in the root of the repository, which will be used for generating changelog when preparing new FMLD release.
+This file must follow naming convention ``{issue number}.{change type}``, where **issue number** is a identified of issue or PR in the `FMLD issue tracker`_ and type is one of the following, depending on change type:

-* **migration** - fragment intorduces migration guide for existing CKAN instances
+* **migration** - fragment intorduces migration guide for existing FMLD instances
 * **bugfix** - some issue was fixed.
 * **removal** - function/class/module was removed or deprecated
 * **misc** - another small changes, like additional logging or code-style fixes